Incest between twins: In fiction

 The fantasy fiction series A Song of Ice and Fire describes a secret relationship between Jaime and Cersei Lannister, who are fraternal twins.
 Within the setting of the books, various historical characters from House Targaryen were married to their siblings.

-The Japanese series Yosuga no Sora features heavy depiction of romance and sex between twins Haruka and Sora.
+The Japanese series Yosuga no Sora features heavy depiction of romance and sex between twins heterosexual Haruka and Sora.

 In the 2011 series Law & Order Special Victims Unit: season 12 episode 19 "Bombshell"- Cassandra Davina played by Rose McGowan was involved in a sexual relationship with her twin brother telling Detective Stabler her and her brother came into the world together and that they were each other's soul mates.

-In pornography
+In gay pornography

 Twincest has been a recurring theme in gay pornography since the 1970s.
+The 1983 film Brian's Boys, 1993, includes brothers Doug and Gary Phillips having sex during the last scene of the film.
+Gary is seen barebacking Doug.

 In 2009, Elijah and Milo Peters, then-19-year-old Czech identical twin brothers, gained notoriety for having sex with one another in gay pornographic films for BelAmi.
 According to them, they developed a romantic and sexual relationship with each other at age 15 and sent photos of themselves to BelAmi at age 18, saying they were open to having sex with each other on camera.
 BelAmi's videos featuring the twins originally involved little contact between them, but gradually escalated to featuring manual sex, oral sex, and anal sex.
 Their popularity led to the traffic on BelAmi's website doubling in 2009 and a tour of gay nightclubs in Florida.
 Maureen O'Connor of Gawker called the Peters twins "the most famous twincest stars" in 2012, while Graham Gremore of Queerty referred to them as "perhaps the most famous pair of gay twin lovers" in 2014.